sysid/tldr/pages/common/sops.md

 age has a smaller codebase compared to PGP, which makes it easier to audit and maintain.

+## Gotcha
+- many parallel runs cause locing race condition`: Failed to get the data key required to decrypt the SOPS file.`

 ## Resources
 [GitHub - mozilla/sops: Simple and flexible tool for managing secrets](https://github.com/mozilla/sops) https://frederic-hemberger.de/notes/kubernetes/manage-secrets-with-sops/